-On May 30, 2002, the special committee met with its financial and legal advisors to consider the proposed transaction, the merger agreement and the $\,$ related agreements.
+On May 30, 2002, the special committee met with its financial and legal advisors to consider the proposed transaction, the merger agreement and the related agreements.
 Mr. Levy and the special committee's legal counsel reviewed the history of the negotiations with Investcorp, and counsel summarized for the special committee the principal terms of the merger agreement and related agreements.
 Counsel also summarized the terms of the Support and Exchange Agreement, the Stockholder Agreement and other material agreements in which certain of D&B's directors and executive officers had a personal interest.
-Houlihan Lokey provided the special committee with a financial analysis of the proposed transaction and rendered its verbal opinion (subsequently confirmed in writing) to the special committee to the effect that, as of the date of such opinion, and on the basis of its analysis and subject to the qualifications, assumptions and limitations set forth in its opinion, the consideration per share to be received by the public shareholders of D&B in the tender offer and the merger was fair to them from a financial point of view.
+Houlihan Lokey provided the special committee with a financial analysis of the proposed transaction.
+Houlihan Lokey summarized the history of the different proposals that had come before the special committee and explained the different valuation methodologies employed by them, including a market trading analysis, a market multiple analysis, a comparable transaction analysis and a discounted cash flow analysis, in reaching their opinion.
+Houlihan Lokey then rendered its verbal opinion (subsequently confirmed in writing) to the special committee to the effect that, as of the date of such opinion, and on the basis of its analysis and subject to the qualifications, assumptions and limitations set forth in its opinion, the consideration per share to be received by the public shareholders of D&B in the tender offer and the merger was fair to them from a financial point of view.
 The special committee also discussed with its advisors the conditions to the tender offer and the financing commitment letters delivered by D&B Holdings and D&B Acquisition.
 Following discussion among the members of the special committee, and based in part on the opinion of Houlihan Lokey, the special committee unanimously (i) determined that the tender offer, the merger and the merger agreement are fair from a financial point of view to, and in the best interests of, the unaffiliated shareholders of D&B, (ii) approved the tender offer, the merger and the merger agreement and (iii) recommended that the shareholders of D&B accept the tender offer and tender their shares pursuant thereto.